azabiong/vim-highlighter/README.md

 ### Windows Unicode

-  The following option can be useful for correctly displaying Unicode characters output.
+  The following option may be useful for correctly displaying Unicode characters output.
   ```vim
   :set encoding=utf-8
   ```